MvvmCross/MvvmCross/docs/_documentation/fundamentals/value-combiners.md

          local:MvxBind="Text Format('{0} {1} {2}', Greeting(Gender), FirstName, LastName)"

 The rules and mechanisms for registering ValueCombiners are similar to those for registering ValueConverters.
-However, because combiners are not commonly declared in user code, MvvmCross doesn't currenty perform a Reflection sweep across your Core or UI assemblies.
+However, because combiners are not commonly declared in user code, MvvmCross doesn't currently perform a Reflection sweep across your Core or UI assemblies.
 If you do want to add by default, then a ValueCombiner class named `FooValueCombiner` will be registered under the name `Foo`.

 Please be aware that withing the MvvmCross Tibet binding syntax, ValueCombiners and ValueConverters share the same 'registered name' space - because both of them are expressed as 'functions' then it's impossible to have both a `Foo` ValueConverter and a `Foo` ValueCombiner - if both are registered then the ValueConverter will always be used rather than the ValueCombiner.